Towards better social crisis data with HERMES: Hybrid sensing for EmeRgency ManagEment System: Real-world experiment and results

 The other key ingredient to convert generic information to actionable knowledge is geolocation.
 HERMES leverages the geoparsing module, described in Section~\ref{sec:system-geoparsing}, to automatically extract geographic references from text and tag them with the corresponding coordinates.
 As in the previous Section, we are interested in comparing the information retrieved through traditional opportunistic sensing with the contribution added by the participatory phase of our hybrid approach.
 For this purpose, we define the following measures, accounting for diverse facets related to geographic information: \begin{itemize} \item \emph{place density}: the average number of places mentioned per message; \item \emph{place variety}: the average number of \emph{distinct} places mentioned per message; \item \emph{coverage gain}: ratio of new places discovered in solicited replies (\emph{reply2geo}) to places already known from spontaneous \emph{relevant} tweets. \item \emph{place granularity distribution}: percentage of places belonging to each geographic granularity level.
 We consider the following granularity levels, in order of decreasing specificity: \emph{building}, \emph{city}, \emph{region}, \emph{country}, \emph{other}. \end{itemize}

 Figures~\ref{fig:place-norm}-\ref{fig:place-types} aggregate the results obtained during the five earthquakes listed in Table~\ref{tab:stats_quakes}, according to the metrics introduced.
 In detail, Figure~\ref{fig:place-norm} reports the \emph{place density} per event, distinguishing between solicited replies (\emph{reply2geo}) and spontaneous \emph{relevant} messages.
 Solicited replies had a significantly larger density of places with respect to spontaneous \emph{relevant} messages.
 Their ratios spanned from $2\times$ for Nepal, up to more than $7\times$ for Philippines.
 The only exception was California, which anyway was not statistically significant.
+Notably, these results further confirm that users involved in more severe earthquakes have higher propensity to disclose personal information, despite possible privacy leakages, as already discussed in Section~\mbox{\ref{sec:general-results}}.
 Hence, hybrid sensing is able to remarkably increase the \emph{density} of geographic information.
 As a consequence, it is an effective technique for increasing the available volume of geographic information, while keeping the amount of messages to crawl manageable.

 Figure~\ref{fig:dist-place-norm} shows the \emph{place variety} per event for solicited replies (\emph{reply2geo}) and spontaneous \emph{relevant} tweets.
 Results show that hybrid sensing improved the \emph{variety} of geographic information up to $18\times$.
 Moreover, Figure~\ref{fig:new-place-norm} reports the \emph{coverage gain} obtained by applying the hybrid sensing approach with respect to the traditional opportunistic one.
 As can be seen, the geographic \emph{coverage} of the system increased up to $30\%$.
 Notably, these results may enable to fill the information gaps related to otherwise missing or underrepresented areas.
 For example, it can contribute to avoid sparse crisis maps~\cite{avvenuti2018crismap}.